Art

 What is Michelangelo Best Known For?

-Born in Florence in 1474, Michelangelo, sometimes known as “Il Divino” or “The Divine One,” is considered an influential artist that spans decades and eras.
-Like his fellow Renaissance artist and older contemporary, Leonardo Da Vinci, Michelangelo created some of the most famous works of art from the period, including beautiful frescoes and soaring architectural designs found in some of the most famous buildings in Europe.
-His influence can be seen among other great works of art, including many Caravaggio paintings which make use of Michelangelo’s painting techniques.
+Michelangelo, sometimes known as “Il Divino” or “The Divine One,” is remembered not just for his talent but for how much his work shaped the course of art history.
+Like his older contemporary Leonardo da Vinci, he created some of the most famous works of art from the period, including beautiful frescoes and soaring architectural designs found in some of the most renowned landmarks and churches across Europe.
+His approach to composition and form can still be felt in later works, including many Caravaggio paintings, which make use of Michelangelo’s painting techniques.

 How Many Sculptures & Paintings Did Michelangelo Make?